Our research shows that 68% of dog owners and 47% of cat owners have fed their pets human food.*

 Sweeteners

 Xylitol is a sweetener that’s commonly added to confectionary, peanut butter, sugar-free chewing gum, ‘low-sugar’ mints, toothpaste and oral hygiene products.
 It’s a safe, low-sugar alternative in human foods.
-But in dogs, xylitol can cause low blood sugar, resulting in liver damage and liver failure.
+However, in dogs, xylitol can cause low blood sugar, resulting in liver damage and liver failure.

 About three pieces of chewing gum can contain enough xylitol to cause liver damage in a 10kg dog.